 If many of your photos are either too bright or too dark, you should work more on your exposure skills.
-If you aren’t capturing quite the sharpness that you would want, figure out what you might be able to improve.
-Or, if you’ve mastered all that, but your landscape photos just don’t have enough excitement or power, you need to pay more attention to light, subject, and composition.
+If you aren’t capturing quite the sharpness that you want, figure out what needs fixing.
+Or, if you’ve mastered all that, but your landscape photos just don’t have enough of an emotional impact, you need to pay more attention to light, subject, and composition.

 3) Ruthlessly critique